sage-etcher/vim-i8080-syntax/README.md

 " Type:     Boolean
 " Enabled:  0$0010$1111B
 "                      ^
-"           Highlight group is linked the the 'Special' group " Disabled: Highlights the number format specifier same as the rest of the "           digits. let g:i8080_highlight_number_seperator = 0  "Default
+"           Highlight group is linked to the 'Special' group " Disabled: Highlights the number format specifier same as the rest of the "           digits. let g:i8080_highlight_number_seperator = 0  "Default